alejandrofdez-us/similarity-ts-cli/README.md

 Note: the column delimiter is automatically detected.

+If your data include categorical values, it might be pre-processed to convert them to numerical values.
+All `ts2s` time-series must have the same length (number of rows).

 If `-ts1` time-series file is longer (more rows) than `-ts2` time-series file(s), the `-ts1` time series will be divided in windows of the same length as the `-ts2` time-series file(s).